masa0221/hugo-theme-geppaku/README.md

 hugo new post/2016/05/hello-hugo.md
 ```

-Example of the markdown file:
+Example of the toml file:
 ```md
 +++
 date = "2016-04-30T16:44:45+09:00"